masterminds-kenya/social_network/checklist.md

 - [x] API call and store post insight metrics for Albums
 - [x] API call and store post insight metrics for Stories
 - [s] WebHook to get Stories data at completion.
-- [ ] Decide approach: A) typical form validation & stop submission of existing or B) use existing record.
+- [?]
+Decide approach: A) typical form validation & stop submission of existing or B) use existing record.
-  - [ ] If form validate approach, setup user experience that they can select existing record
+  - [n] If form validate approach, setup user experience that they can select existing record
-  - [ ] If incoming form (or API user/brand) already exists, use existing instead of create new:
+  - [x] If incoming form (or API user/brand) already exists, use existing instead of create new:
     - [x] Catch and handle attempt to create a duplicate existing User account
     - [ ] Catch and handle if a User account is trying to add an IG account already used by (another) User account
     - [ ] Catch and handle if trying to create an already existing Campaign name
     - [x] Catch and handle attempt to create a duplicate existing Brand account
-- [ ] Allow a Brand to give permissions for FB and IG.
+- [x] Allow a Brand to give permissions for FB and IG.
-  - [ ] If Brand name already in system, associate with that existing record
+  - [x] If Brand name already in system, associate with that existing record
-  - [ ] exactly how this works depends on approach A or B for how to handle validation w/ existing records
+  - [x] exactly how this works depends on approach A or B for how to handle validation w/ existing records
 - [x] Refactor User data collection functions to work on create and update
 - [x] Can issue new API requests for recent data for existing Influencer Users
 - [x] Admin/Marketing can connect Influencer to Brands through Campaign